geekyinsights/technical-writing/pages/docs/index.md

 That is why you don’t need to validate output of  Random Forest with cross validation.
 Cross Validation is another step in the machine learning process.
 Find out more here.

-Extra information from Stat Quest with much better [visuals.]( https://youtu.be/J4Wdy0Wc_xQ)
+Additional information along with visuals on Out of Bag Samples from Stat Quest.
+[Additional information along with visuals on Out of Bag Samples from Stat Quest.]( https://youtu.be/J4Wdy0Wc_xQ)

 ### Why Use Random Forest

-If you haven’t figured it out, this is my favorite model for getting ML projects of the ground.
-But why would you want to use it?
+Random Forest models are great for getting Machine Learning projects off the ground.
+Now let's look at the bennefits of using it?

 - It is a good for taking a first look at a model outcome.
 If you don't know anything about your data, but it is tabular.
 You can just run it through.

 - It has variance reduction for estimated prediction function which limits overfitting.
 It does this through bagging or bootstrap aggregation.

 - You act as a Data Engineer/Data Scientist and you don’t want to do intensive data cleaning.
 Startups and smaller businesses often hire Data Scientist to work in dual roles.
-Even some larger ones, make it easier for you.
+Even some larger companies make it easier for you.

 - Train faster than neural networks.
 A let’s face it neural networks may be popular but sometimes they are over kill.
 Businesses want results more than they want you to have fun...sorry.